 This post is a general overview of several ways to work from home.
-However, these are not the only options.
-Be sure to check the right sidebar under the heading “Blog Post Categories” for several other ideas.
+However, these are not the only options — just the most common.

 8 Legit Ways to Work From Home